patternfly-yew/patternfly-yew-quickstart/README.md

-# Patternfly quick start for Yew
+# PatternFly quick start for Yew

-This is a quickstart template to get you started with Patternfly and Yew.
+This is a quickstart template to get you started with PatternFly and Yew.

 Here you can see this page in action: https://ctron.github.io/patternfly-yew-quickstart